-BSE students majoring in CS are required to do at least one semester of independent work.
-They indicate their intention to do independent work by enrolling in 397, 398, 497, or 498 and filling out the IW Sign Up form (see below).
+BSE students majoring in Computer Science are required to do at least one semester of independent work.
+They indicate their intention to do independent work by enrolling in 397, 398, 497, or 498 and filling out the IW Sign Up form.
 BSE students may take as many semesters of IW as they wish, but only one additional semester of independent work may be counted as one of the departmental courses.

 BSE seniors have the option of doing a two-semester thesis.
 This is done by signing up for both 497 and 498 and selecting the thesis option on the IW Sign Up Form.
 If you choose this option, you will receive a single grade for the entire year (you'll temporarily receive an "incomplete" on your transcript in January, which will be filled in with the correct grade in May).

 The IW seminars provide a way for students working on similar projects to have more interaction, assistance, and feedback from peer students.
 With individual advising, students working on related problems rarely interact with one another.
-They each met with their advisers separately, but don’t hear much about what other students are doing until the poster session at the end of the semester.
+They each meet with their advisers separately, and don’t hear much about what other students are doing.

 The IW seminars bring together groups of students working on related problems.
 Each student chooses and works on his/her own project, just as any other IW.
-The only difference is that meetings occur with faculty and other students in seminar-style once per week at a scheduled time, usually on a Friday or a weekday evening so as not to conflict with other classes.
+The only difference is that meetings occur with faculty and other students in seminar-style once per week at a scheduled time.
 During the meetings, the students discuss what they are doing, provide feedback to other students, and generate ideas for future work.
 The seminars provide a great forum for honing small-group presentation and discussion skills that will be essential after graduation.
-Individual meetings with the faculty adviser are also possible at another time once per week.
+Individual meetings with the faculty adviser are also possible by arrangement.

 Within these seminars, it is possible for groups of 2-3 students to work on different parts of the same large-scale project.
 As an example, a few students might work together on a system for collaborative grading of assignments in MOOCs (massive open online courses) with one student developing the user interface, another designing the algorithms for assigning problems to graders, and a third implementing a system for integrating grader responses in the back-end server.
 Every student is responsible for writing a paper and making presentations individually, but it might be possible to achieve much more with a collaborative effort than with a set of individual ones (the whole is greater than the sum of parts).
 In any case, team efforts could be more fun and engaging for the participating students.